-Continuing Care Retirement Communities (CCRCs) combine the programs of independent housing (with supportive services as needed), assisted living and nursing home care emphasizing “wellness,” autonomy and independence.
-This type of care provides a comprehensive array of services in one location tailored to the resident’s needs, abilities and preferences, and continues to meet those needs in a familiar setting as the resident grows older or as needs change.
+Continuing Care Retirement Communities (CCRCs), also now known as Life Plan Communities, combine the programs of independent housing (with supportive services as needed), assisted living and nursing home care emphasizing “wellness,” autonomy and independence.
+This type of care provides a comprehensive array of services in one location tailored to the resident’s needs, abilities and preferences, and continues to meet those needs in a familiar setting as the resident grows older or as needs change

 Factors to Consider

 - Freedom to choose and enjoy expanded life-style without concerns of home maintenance and housekeeping.

 - Current living expenses vs the costs of retirement community.

 - Refund policy of entrance fee in the event of leaving the community.

 - Longevity and history of the retirement community, and/or its sponsor.

 - Security in knowing that your future health care and other needs will be met by the same organization for a predetermined monthly payment.

 - Services included in the monthly fee, or for an additional charge.

 - Health care available on site (physician, dentist, clinic, etc.).